-We are proud of the partnership that exists between students, Worcester Students' Union and the University.
-These relationships have delivered a considerable amount of constructive changes within the University.
-You will also have the opportunity to regularly meet with key University staff and the Students' Union.
-I personally look forward to meeting you and the other reps at our Student Forum meetings throughout the year.
+We are proud of the partnership

+that exists between students, Worcester Students' Union and the University.

+These relationships have delivered a considerable number of constructive changes within the University and you will have the opportunity to regularly meet with key University staff and the Students' Union to contribute to the ongoing enhancements.